Master Composter Certificate Program

 Eligibility: Participants must live or work in New York City.

-Contact the NYC Compost Project in Queens staff by email or phone 718.539.LAWN (5296) with your questions.
+Contact the NYC Compost Project hosted by Queens Botanical Garden staff by email or phone 718.539.LAWN (5296) with your questions.